any-docs/css/content/reference/properties/offset-position/index.md

 ### Comparing various offset starting positions

-This example visually compares various initial offset starting position of an element when {{cssxref("ray()")}} is used to specify a value for the {{cssxref("offset-path")}} property.
+This example visually compares various initial offset starting position of an element when `ray()` is used to specify a value for the `offset-path` property.
 The number inside the element box indicates the element to which CSS is applied as well as the element's anchor point.

 ```html hidden
 <div class="wrap">